-Sernova developed the Cell PouchTM, a subcutaneous implantable medical device, to solve a number of issues arising from portal vein delivery.
-For example, the Cell PouchTM provides a natural setting where blood vessels grow adjacent to the islets, which are then nourished normally and not bathed in blood which can result in the death estimated to be as high as 80% of the islets through an instant bloodmediated inflammatory response.
-Use of the Cell PouchTM would eliminate the concern of portal vein hypertension and thrombosis associated with portal vein islet delivery and potentially reduce the cost of the procedure as the catheterization laboratory is not required for implantation of the Cell PouchTM or islet transplantation.
-Importantly, the Company's preclinical studies of the Cell PouchTM have consistently shown excellent safety and efficacy profiles with significantly fewer islets than for portal vein delivery.
+In this regard, Sernova developed the Cell PouchTM, a subcutaneous implantable medical device, to solve a number of issues arising from portal vein delivery.
+For example, the Cell PouchTM provides a natural setting for the islets where microvessels grow adjacent to and into the islets, which are then nourished naturally and not bathed in blood which can result in the death, estimated to be as high as 80%, of the islets through an instant blood-mediated inflammatory response.
+Without the bloodmediated inflammatory response, the islets may have an improved survival potential.
+Use of the Cell PouchTM would also eliminate the concern of portal vein hypertension and thrombosis associated with portal vein islet delivery and potentially reduce the cost of the procedure as the catheterization laboratory is not required for implantation of the Cell PouchTM or islet transplantation.
+Importantly, the Company's preclinical studies of the Cell PouchTM have consistently shown excellent safety and efficacy profiles with the use of fewer islets than for portal vein delivery.
 This could increase the number of recipients treated with the current donor pool.
-Furthermore, implantation of the Cell PouchTM in the subcutaneous space allows for imaging of the islets and microvessels to monitor cell viability and for potential local protection of therapeutic cells.
+Furthermore, implantation of the Cell PouchTM in the subcutaneous space allows for imaging of the islets and microvessels to monitor cell viability and for potential local protection of therapeutic cells rather than systemic antirejection drugs.
+Furthermore, the Cell PouchTM may be an ideal environment to contain insulin-producing stem cell technologies and xenogeneic cells which could provide an unlimited source of insulin producing cells to treat millions of patients.